Thailand travel guide

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.

 Hospitals and pharmacies across Thailand will usually accept UK prescriptions.
-Brand name medication can often be more expensive than locally produced medication.
+Brand-name medication can often be more expensive than locally produced medication.

 Medication sold on the street may not be genuine or may have been stolen.
 Taking medication without medical advice or a prescription can have serious health consequences.

 Read best practice when travelling with medicines on TravelHealthPro.
-The NHS has information on whether you can take your medicine abroad.

-Healthcare facilities in Thailand
+Healthcare in Thailand

-FCDO has a list of English-speaking doctors in Thailand.
-All hospitals require guarantee of payment before treating patients.
+All hospitals require a guarantee of payment before treating patients.
 Make sure you have adequate health insurance.

 Private hospitals in Thailand are of a high standard but can be expensive.
 Public hospitals and clinics do not always meet UK standards, particularly outside Bangkok.